 They also serve who only stand and wait.”

 The situational irony of “When I Consider” is that Milton knows that he is talented, but doesn’t know how to deal with it: “And that talent which is death to hide” (line 3).
-It is ironic because here is a man who is incredibly talented, yet isn’t able to use his talents.
+It is ironic because here is a man who is incredibly talented, yet isn’t able to use his talents, and his being thwarted in this is tantamount to a sort of death.

 Finally, “When I Consider” exhibits a woeful tone of loss.
 It is doubtless a great blow to lose one of one’s senses and this poem shows Milton dealing with this as best he can: through his writing.
 This poem was written by a deeply conflicted Puritan man, a talented man who lost his independence as he lost his vision.